c1adrien/c1adrien/README.md

 ## Hi, I'm Adrien !

-I am interested in quantitative finance and machine learning.
 Thanks for taking the time to read my profile, and please don't hesitate to reach out if you have any questions or opportunities to collaborate!

 ### Languages :